adegroote/hyper/doc/hyper/tutorials/first_agent.rst

 you must define a block **body** which contains the real behaviour of the recipe.

-The body must be implemented with the **ROAR language** which is described, in a comprehensive way in this page (TODO).
-Here, you are just using the keyword **set** which takes a variable name in parameter and an expression, and affects the result of this expression to this variable.
+The body must be implemented with the **ROAR language** which is described, in a comprehensive way in :doc:`these <../devel/semantic>` :doc:`pages
+<../devel/grammar>`.
+Here, you are just using the keyword **set** which takes a
+variable name in parameter and an expression, and affects the result of this expression to this variable.

 The recipe **init_r** just sets the variable ``init`` to true, and ``simu_pos`` to 0.
 The recipe **get_pos_r** copies the value of ``simu_pos`` in ``pos``.
 Last, the